-The privacy and security of the personal information we maintain is of the utmost importance to us.
-We are writing with important information regarding a recent data security incident at Blackbaud, a third party service provider, which may have involved some of the information that you provided to us.
+The privacy and security of the personal information we maintain is of the utmost importance to Bucknell University.
+We are writing with important information regarding a recent data security incident at Blackbaud, a third party service provider, which may have involved some of the information that you provided to Bucknell University.
 Blackbaud is a software and service provider that is widely used for fundraising and alumni or donor engagement efforts at non-profits and universities world-wide.
-We use one or more Blackbaud applications, and Blackbaud recently experienced an incident impacting that application.
+Bucknell University uses one or more Blackbaud applications, and Blackbaud recently experienced an incident impacting that application.
 We want to provide you with information about the incident and let you know that we continue to take significant measures to protect your information.